Suma herb extract health

 Inhibitory effects of Pfaffia paniculata (Brazilian ginseng) on preneoplastic

 and neoplastic lesions in a mouse hepatocarcinogenesis model.
-Cancer Lett.
+Cancer Letters.
 2005.

 Effect of Pfaffia paniculata on the Ehrlich